marjan-sz/Data_Science/README.md

 Problem 1

 A firm wants to understand why some of its best employees are leaving the company.
 The firm also wants to predict the employees who might leave next, understand the reasons as to why and what should they do to retain them.
-Please answer the following questions using machine learning techniques by referring to the attached synthetic data set that provides some information on 1470 employees:

 (i) Identify the reasons that lead to employees leaving the firm. (ii) Predicts which employees (from the data set) might leave next.

 (iii) Recommend which employees from point (ii) above should be retained?
-Output: Submission should contain the Model/Code and analysis of the problem

-We need to detect the importance of features in the data that leads to employees attrition.
+Answer: We need to detect the importance of features in the data that leads to employees attrition.
 This is a binary classification problem.
 Classes are ‘yes’ or ‘no’ which means if the employee will leave the company or not.
 The data set is imbalanced and the samples with ‘yes’ as the label are much less than the samples with ‘no’ as the label.
 After removing null values and